Private iPhone skin photo tracking

 Built for personal tracking, not diagnosis.

-DermFolio is designed to make private skin-photo organization more consistent: capture photos, add context, and compare records by body area over time.
+DermFolio is designed for consistent, private skin-photo organization.
+Capture photos, add context, and compare records by body area over time.

 01